Acaippa/Pug-and-Mysql/README.md

          border-radius:5px;
       }
 ```
-Now back to home.pug, we see the all familiar extends tag.
-Followed by the content we want extended into main.pug.
-The only code we really need to look at here is where we check the length of the "users" that we passed in in Nodejs.
-Basically we check that the amount of users is not zero, if so we list all the users in the database.
-If the amount of users are zero, we instead inform the client of that.
+Now back to home.pug, we see the all-familiar "extends" tag.
+Followed by the content we want extending into main.pug.
+The only code we need to look at here is where we check the length of the "users" that we passed in Nodejs.
+We check that the amount of users is not zero, if so we list all the users in the database.
+If the number of users is zero, we instead inform the client of that.

 (home.pug)
 ```